woocommerce/homepage-control/readme.txt

 1. Download the plugin via WordPress.org.
 1. Upload the ZIP file through the "Plugins > Add New > Upload" screen in your WordPress dashboard.
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Visit the "WooThemes > Homepage" (or "Appearance > Homepage") section and select which components you'd like to display, and in which order.
+1. Visit the "Appearance > Customizer" section, select "Homepage Control".
+There you can select the components you'd like to display, and in which order.

 == Frequently Asked Questions ==